 The circular economy is regenerative by design.
 It goes beyond recycling to provide a more efficient way of reducing packaging, maximizing the efficiency of their reuse.
 Recycling processes are cost intensive and complex, and the materials are often downgraded and less robust than virgin resources.
 In comparison, sharing and reusing products is simpler, saves costs and has a lower environmental impact.

 IFCO’s pooling system is a prime example of this resource-saving concept of sharing and reuse, and demonstrates the circular economy every day.
-A pool of 314 million Reusable Plastic Containers (RPCs) circulates continuously around the globe – rigorously washed and sanitized before each new delivery.
+A pool of 314 million Reusable Packaging Containers (RPCs) circulates continuously around the globe – rigorously washed and sanitized before each new delivery.
 "Used by more than 300 retailers and 14,000 growers around the world – our RPCs help avoid packaging waste at each step of the supply chain," states Pierre-Oliver Blanchard.
 In contrast to "make, use and dispose" single-use packaging – which generates huge amounts of waste – pooling keeps resources in use for as long as possible, extracting the maximum value from them, then recovering and regenerating products and materials at the end of their service life.
 "IFCO RPCs are used between 30 and 120 times – with many of the containers lasting more than a decade," adds Blanchard.
 After being used multiple times, IFCO RPCs are granulated to create new RPCs – making the need for virgin material marginal.

-From the environmental perspective, reusable plastic containers have been proven to provide a more sustainable alternative for the fresh supply chain than single-use packaging solutions.
+From the environmental perspective, reusable packaging containers have been proven to provide a more sustainable alternative for the fresh supply chain than single-use packaging solutions.
 Using RPCs reduces solid waste and environmental pollutants dramatically, while generating significantly lower levels of greenhouse gases, using less water, and requiring less energy.
 IFCO applies the concept of the circular economy on several levels.